tbrown14611/ai-case-study/Project_Template.md

-# TITLE
-Torch.AI one of America's Best AI Companies
+# Torch.AI one of America's Best AI Companies
 ## Overview and Origin

 * Name of company - Torch.AI